sticky/unreal-vr-template/README.md

 Under _Platforms > Android > APK Packaging_, change the Android Package name to use your own company or personal ID.

-Then scroll down to the bottom of the _APK Packaging_ section and ensure that the "Platform files are writable" by clicking the "Configure Now" button (if applicable).
+Then scroll down to the bottom of the _APK Packaging_ section and ensure you see a big green banner with "Platform files are writable" by clicking the "Configure Now" button (if applicable).
 Be sure to click "Accept SDK License" as well.

 > Note: You should "Configure Now" only after you've applied the Android SDK settings documented above.

 ##### Plugins

-One of the most important breakthroughs we had while troubleshooting the default Virtual Reality template was _removing_ the OculusVR Plugin!
+One of the most important breakthroughs we had while troubleshooting the default _Virtual Reality_ template was _removing_ the OculusVR Plugin!
 As of Unreal Engine 5.0, it is [officially recommended](https://discord.com/channels/187217643009212416/221799478364078081/934127474424578141) that you only need the OpenXR plugin. _This is already configured in our template_, but we mention it here because it is such a critical piece of the puzzle (re: not launching black screens in the headset).

 To our knowledge, this change has something to do with the way that Oculus now interfaces with OpenXR to handle all of those original OculusVR plugin features.
 But all we really know is: